godotengine/godot-docs/reference/gdscript.rst

 The last third party scripting language that was used for shipped games was `Squirrel <http://squirrel-lang.org>`__, but it was dropped as well.
-At that point, it became evident that a custom scripting language could more optimally make use of Godots particular architecture:
+At that point, it became evident that a custom scripting language could more optimally make use of Godot's particular architecture:

 -  Godot embeds scripts in nodes.
 Most languages are not designed with this in mind.